Free Maths Assessments for Children in Years 1-6

 We know parents often want to find out for themselves how their child is doing at school and what progress they are making.
 Feedback from schools can be a bit of a mixed bag and sometimes parents feel put off asking for more information.

-To try and help we have chosen to publish a series of Free Maths Assessments for Children which you can download and use, links are the bottom of the page although we’d recommend you read the guidance here before proceeding.
+You can find a series of Free Maths Assessments for Children which you can download and use at the bottom of the page or by clicking on this link.

 Choosing which Maths Assessment Test to give to your child

 These maths assessments are split by year and term, answers are provided as is a guide on what level your child’s score equates to.
 It is essential that for a proper score children are not given the wrong assessment at the wrong time.

 Each school year (not calendar year) is split into three terms so there will be an assessment for the First term of the year (September to December) , Second Term (Jan-April) and Third Term (May-July).
 You should choose the assessment which reflects the stage your child has just COMPLETED ( do not be tempted to give the test early as results will be meaningless).